KFC suspends ‘Its Finger Lickin’ Good’ slogan amid pandemic

-LOUISVILLE, Ky.
-(AP) — Don’t lick your fingers!
+LOUISVILLE, Ky. — Don’t lick your fingers!

 That’s what Kentucky Fried Chicken signaled to customers Monday as the company suspended its “It’s Finger Lickin’ Good” tagline after 64 years, deeming it “the most inappropriate slogan for 2020″ amid the coronavirus pandemic.